 Pod execution.
 Here is an example:

-apiVersion: extensions/v1beta1 kind: PodSecurityPolicy metadata: name: privileged spec: fsGroup: rule: RunAsAny privileged: true runAsUser: rule: RunAsAny seLinux: rule: RunAsAny supplementalGroups: rule: RunAsAny volumes: - '*' allowedCapabilities: - '*' hostPID: true hostIPC: true hostNetwork: false
+apiVersion: apps/v1 kind: PodSecurityPolicy metadata: name: privileged spec: fsGroup: rule: RunAsAny privileged: true runAsUser: rule: RunAsAny seLinux: rule: RunAsAny supplementalGroups: rule: RunAsAny volumes: - '*' allowedCapabilities: - '*' hostPID: true hostIPC: true hostNetwork: false

 hostNetwork usage is required when using